Are men superior to women in Islam?

 Is daraja a position of control?
 Or is daraja a position of honour and service?
 Honour and service are linked.
 This is why scholars connected them.

-The concept of service is embedded in the word Qawamun, which comes from the verb yaqumu, meaning the one who is ‘standing over something’, like a caretaker or guardian.
+The concept of service is embedded in the word Qawwamun, which comes from the verb qama yaqumu, meaning the one who is ‘standing over something’, like a caretaker or guardian.
 Out of Allah’s attributes, we know that He is called Al Hay, Al Qayyum – the One who is Eternal and the One who is looking after the universe.
-The ‘qayyum’ is the one who carries responsibility.
+The ‘qawwam’ is the one who carries responsibility.
 Allah Almighty has given the responsibility to men to maintain their family financially as well as protect them.
 They have to provide for, and look after the needs of their family.
 By nature, this is the role men have assumed since the beginning of time, and across the globe.
-Despite our different customs and cultures all over the world, it is still the norm that the man is main earner and the one with financial responsibility for the family.
+Despite our different customs and cultures all over the world, it is still the norm that the man is main earner and the one with financial responsibility and the protector for the family.

 The burden of responsibility

 If there is a dispute between a couple which goes to court, the judge would say the husband is the man of the house and it is his obligation to provide.
 He would not say this to the wife.
 It is not her obligation.
 Therefore, the ‘degree’ that men have is not a position or a rank to show off about, but a burden, and indeed a degree of servitude.
 It is a duty, and a weight on the man’s shoulders, that he must work to provide for his family.
 The ayah is thus describing the degree of responsibility.